vilas-gannaram/vilas-gannaram/README.md

 ### 💻 What I do

 - Work as a Web Developer at Aganitha Cognitive Solutions (Hyderabad, India)
-- Build corporate websites, LLM-powered chat apps, and data-driven bioinformatics tools
+- Build corporate websites, LLM-powered chat apps, and data-driven bioinformatics webapps
 - Work on projects where I handle both code and the small design details that bring it together.

 ### 🌱 My journey

-- Bachelor's Degree in Arts (B.A), but found my passion in the web during college
+- Bachelor's Degree in Arts (B.A), but I found my passion in the web during college
 - Started learning web development during the COVID lockdown — YouTube, Docs & tutorials were my go-to stop.
 - Learned by building, breaking, debugging, and shipping small projects
 - That curiosity turned into a career I love and continue to grow in every day